Monitoring Protocol Deviations

 These Protocol Deviations are marked as created by the “System”.
 They are automatically created in the Open status.
 If a site user later edits a Form, and the resulting data no longer qualifies as a protool deivation, Vault sets the protocol deviation to Inactive.
 If another edit results in the data qualifying once more, Vault will create a new Protocol Deviation, instead of activating the existing one.

-You can respond to Protocol Deviations by updating the Status, Severity, and Resolution fields in the Sponsor Review section of the Protocol Deviation Details page.
+You can update Protocol Deviations by changing the Status, Severity, and Resolution fields in the Sponsor Review section of the Protocol Deviation Details page.
 What you enter into these fields will depend on your organization’s defined workflow for handling protocol deviations.

 1. Navigate to Review > Protocol Deviations.